The year I turned sixty, two things happened to me. I got contacts for the first time in my life, and I went to Italy for the second time.

 Sixty sounded so old, but I didn’t feel old.
 I felt offended when the eye doctor wanted to know why I wanted contacts at my age.
 I told him, “I may be sixty, but I feel like forty.”
 I wanted to try contacts despite what he thought.
 The more he tried to discourage me, the more of a challenge it became for me, and I was determined to make the lenses work.
 Two years later I am very glad I persevered and didn’t give up.

-When I went to Italy in the fall of that year, I went with Sue, a friend of mine.
+When I traveled to Italy in the fall of that year, I went with Sue, a friend of mine.
 We flew to Rome together and after a few days there, we took a twelve-night cruise all around Italy and then spent a few days in Sicily before returning home.
 The trip was wonderful and was very instrumental in my realizing how independent I actually was.

 The ship docked overnight in Livorno and Venice.
 In both ports, Sue decided to stay on the ship the second day and I went ashore on my own.
 I never felt alone and truly felt at home as I walked down the streets of Pisa for the first time by myself.